-Here are some common questions about doctor patient confidentiality and what to do if it’s violated.
+Here are some common questions about doctor-patient confidentiality and what to do if it’s violated.

-What Is The Doctor Patient Confidentiality Law?
+What Is The Doctor-Patient Confidentiality Law?

-This law exists so that people won’t avoid medical treatment in fear that others learn their condition.
+This law exists so that people won’t avoid medical treatment for fear that others learn about their condition.
 Doctors, by law, are to handle patient information in complete privacy.
 This way, patients will feel secure enough to give any and all information to their doctor.
 Doctors will then be able to make a proper diagnosis and treat them accordingly.